Ear infectionsOtitis media

 Middle ear (otitis media) infections are very common in young children.
 They include:

-- Acute otitis media (AOM) is an inflammation caused by bacteria that travel to the middle ear from fluid trapped in the Eustachian tube.
+- Acute otitis media (AOM) is an inflammation caused by bacteria in the middle ear fluid trapped by the Eustachian tube.
 Children with AOM exhibit signs of an ear infection including pain, fever, and tugging at the ear.

 - Otitis media with effusion (OME) refers to fluid that accumulates in the middle ear without obvious signs of infection.
 OME usually produces no symptoms.
 But some children will have difficulty hearing or complain of "plugged up" ears.

-Other types of ear-related infections include external ear infections (otitis externa) such as swimmer's ear, or masteoiditis, whis is usually a complication of severe AOM.
+Other types of ear-related infections include external ear infections (otitis externa) such as swimmer's ear, or mastoiditis, which is usually a complication of severe AOM.

 Preventing colds and influenza ("flu") is the best way to prevent ear infections.
 Make sure children wash their hands frequently and receive an influenza vaccine annually and the recommended series of pneumococcal vaccinations.
 No one should smoke around children, since exposure to second-hand tobacco smoke can increase the risk for middle ear infections.
 Breastfeeding for a baby's first 6 months can help protect against ear infections.

 - Antibiotics are an effective treatment for acute otitis media.
 However, many ear infections resolve without antibiotic treatment.